-But, you know, what he’s saying, you pick up for example any of the little children’s books about Jesus, and you will see the Jesus of our culture.
-It’s just the way we do, you know.
+But, you know, what he’s saying, you pick up, for example, any of the little children’s books about Jesus, and you will see the Jesus of our culture.
+It’s – it’s the way we do, you know.
 We just turn it into our own culture.
-So there is an issue there and I think unfortunately, we have created a Jesus that in many cases, is a Jesus that other people in our society wouldn’t be interested in, because of different political views or views of life, and that’s unfortunate.
+So there is an issue there and I think. unfortunately, we have created a Jesus that in many cases, is a Jesus that other people in our society wouldn’t be interested in, because of different political views or views of life, and that’s unfortunate.
 That’s why it’s so important for us to stick with the Jesus of the Word of God.

-ROBERT: Hi, John.
+QUESTION: Hi, John.
 My name is Robert.
 And I have a question about water baptism.
-I accepted the Lord in October and I was going to get baptized in February and I go to a church out of town, because I go to school away, and the pastor who was teaching the class on the baptism said I should ask my parents permission to be baptized since I was still under their authority completely.
-I come from a Jewish background also.
+I accepted the Lord in October and I was going to get baptized in February.
+And I go to a church out of town, because I go to school away, and the pastor who was teaching the class on the baptism said I should ask my parents’ permission to be baptized since I was still under their authority completely.
+I come from a Jewish background, also.
 And if they say I shouldn’t be baptized, I should honor them and just wait until I’m out of their authority.
-And somebody confronted me last week and said I was being disobedient to the Lord by...by postponing the act of water baptism, and I was wondering what you thought about that?
+And somebody confronted me last week and said I was being disobedient to the Lord by – by postponing the act of water baptism.
+And I was wondering what you thought about that?

-J: And you need to make that break and you need to be baptized in the name of Jesus Christ and then love the daylights out of your parents, and be a son in every way you can be to them.
-A son of love and honor and respect, but when it comes to your faith and Jesus Christ and your obedience to Him, that’s the priority.
+J: And you need to make that break and you need to be baptized in the name of Jesus Christ.
+And then love the daylights out of your parents, and be a son in every way you can be to them, a son of love and honor and respect.
+But when it comes to your faith and Jesus Christ and your obedience to Him, that’s the priority.
 And that’s where the cost is counted right there.
 And we have a baptism coming up in next October at our Shepherd’s conference.
 You going to be here in October?

-J: A lot of water in San Las Vista.
+J: A lot of water in San Luis Obispo.
 Do it brother.

 JOHN: Great name.

-JOHN: Okay, well, let’s...let’s start at the beginning.
+J: Okay, well, let’s – let’s start at the beginning.
 And the best way to understand this is to look at Romans, 6, 7, and 8.
-He’s really asking for a definition of terms relative to the identity of a believer.
+He’s – he’s really asking for a definition of terms relative to the identity of a believer.
 And we’ve been going through this.
 How many of you have been here for the series on Romans 7 and 8, 6, 7, and 8?
-Okay, so you know what we’ve been talking about hopefully.
+Okay, so you know what we’ve been talking about, hopefully.
 The first part of Romans 6 defines for us newness in Christ.

-And that’s...that’s really very clear thinking.
-We’re just talking about symmantecs.
-I just don’t want to call it a nature, 'cause I don’t think you’re two people inside of you, the black dog and the white dog fighting and the old nature’s still there and the nature comes in.
-That makes salvation addition instead of transformation and it’s transformation.
+And that’s – that’s really very clear thinking.
+We’re just talking about semantics.
+I just don’t want to call it a nature, cause I don’t think you’re two people inside of you, the black dog and the white dog fighting and the old nature’s still there and the nature comes in.
+That makes salvation addition instead of transformation, and it’s transformation.
 You’re a new creation.
 So all we have to see is that we’re saying, we’re just looking for definitions.
 You’re a new creation and you’re still encased in your humanness.
-So all that happens in the future is that you lose the flesh that restrains and retards your new nature from reaching it's full potential.
+So all that happens in the future is that you lose the flesh that restrains and retards your new nature from reaching its full potential.
 Okay?
-All right.
-Vince?

-VINCE: John, I have two questions.
-How can a Christian in his every day life differentiate persecution attacks from Satan as opposed to just being incidents as just one of those things?
+QUESTION: John, I have two questions.
+How can a Christian in his everyday life differentiate persecution, attacks from Satan as opposed to just being incidents as just one of those things?
 That’s the first.